Joe Gebbia

-Joseph Gebbia Jr. (/en/; born August 21, 1981) is an American designer and entrepreneur, and a co-founder of Airbnb.
+Joseph Gebbia Jr. (/ˈdʒɛbiə/; born August 21, 1981) is an American designer and entrepreneur, and a co-founder of Airbnb.
 In 2025, he joined the Department of Government Efficiency (DOGE).
 Gebbia was appointed by President Donald Trump as the first Chief Design Officer to lead the National Design Studio.

 Gebbia is also on the board of directors of Airbnb, but has not been involved in the operations of the company since 2022.
 In 2022, Gebbia joined the board of Tesla Inc. and bought a minority stake in the San Antonio Spurs basketball team.
 He also co-founded Samara, an accessory dwelling unit startup.

+A Republican, Gebbia has mainly donated to Republican Party politicians and was additionally appointed as Chief Design Officer of the United States under the newly-established Department of Governmental Efficiency (DOGE).
+Gebbia holds anti-immigrant views.

 Early life

 Gebbia was born August 21, 1981, in Atlanta, Georgia, the son of Eileen and Joe Gebbia, independent health food sales representatives.
-Gebbia is of Italian and Irish ancestry.
-He grew up in Lawrenceville, Georgia and has one sister, Kimberly.
-Gebbia attended Brookwood High School in Snellville, Georgia.
+Gebbia is of Italian and Irish ancestry and has one sister, Kimberly.
+He grew up in Lawrenceville, Georgia and attended Brookwood High School in nearby Snellville.

 In 2005, Gebbia graduated from the Rhode Island School of Design (RISD) with a Bachelor of Fine Arts degree in Graphic Design and Industrial Design.
 Gebbia took supplementary business-related classes at Brown University and Massachusetts Institute of Technology (MIT) while attending RISD.